-Paul Quinn College currently requires all students attending classes in person, and students residing in PQ housing to submit documentation of being fully vaccinated against the COVID-19 virus.
-Fully vaccinated means the required doses for the received version of the vaccine have been received.
-Example: Johnson and Johnson, one dose; Pfizer, two doses.
-If more than 12 months have passed since the receipt of the vaccination, an initial booster shot is required.
-The College reviews its COVID-19 Vaccination Policy every six (6) months to determine if any changes are needed.
+Paul Quinn College does NOT currently require students attending classes in person, and students residing in PQ housing to submit documentation of being fully vaccinated against the COVID-19 virus.
+The College reviews its COVID-19 Vaccination Policy occasionally and will determine if any changes are needed.